Shaw Trust: Shops

-Their shops also help develop clients’ employability skills through work experience and work placements.
-They provide a safe and supportive environment for clients to develop confidence, learning and skills.
+Shops also help develop clients’ employability skills through work experience and work placements.
+They provide a safe and supportive environment for clients to develop confidence and skills.

 Shaw Education Trust

 In 2014, the Department for Education awarded Approved Sponsor of Academy status to the Trust.
 A multi-academy trust, Shaw Education Trust, was created to support special schools and mainstream schools serving disadvantaged communities.
 As of December 2021, the trust oversees 25 primary and secondary schools in north-west England and the Midlands.